bikash4Ys/NMB/README.md

+UPdate
+add items for admin panel has been done , you can view them form the database folder , to run it you have to create a database which i keep in database folder named as 'nmb.sql'
+      Step to apply
+      go to to you phpMyAdmin panel thorough xampp >> MySQL>>admin create new databse name as 'nmb'
+      paste the  sql querries and run , complete ...

 1 . regarding Menu -Every special food of the days image will slide on homepage
 - Items info and order details will be shown after click on menu items image .
 - Items will be categorized diffrently based on foods types (Drinks[hot & COld ] , Beaveraouge (dessert and creams ) ,